a-rich/DJ-Tools/README.md

 * Linux installation: `sudo apt install python3.6`
 * Windows installation: [Windows releases](https://www.python.org/downloads/windows/) or [3.6.0 installer](https://www.python.org/ftp/python/3.6.0/python-3.6.0.exe)

-Run `python3 -m pip install requirements.txt` to install the required packages.
+Run `python3 -m pip install dj-beatcloud` (or just `pip install dj-beatcloud` if using a virtual environment) to install the DJ Tools library.
 ## AWS
-Next you will need to install `awscli`:
+Next you will need to configure `awscli` to access your instance of the `beatcloud`.
+The Python package `awscli` should have been installed during the `pip` install of the previous step, but in the event that you cannot configure your `beatcloud` you will need to install `awscli` the long way:
 * Mac installation: `brew install awscli`
 * Linux installation: `sudo apt-get install awscli`
 * Windows installation [[official instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)]: [download installer](https://awscli.amazonaws.com/AWSCLIV2.msi) OR run:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`msiexec.exe /i https://awscli.amazonaws.com/AWSCLIV2.msi`

-Now you can configure `awscli` to access your instance of the `beatcloud`:
+Now configure `awscli` to connect to your `beatcloud` instance:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`aws configure --profile DJ`

 Enter the `access_key` and `secret_key`.
 Default values for the rest of the configuration is fine.

 # Usage
+You should now be able to run `djtools` from anywhere, though none of the operations will be immediately successful since you won't have yet populated the required `config.json`.
+Because this `config.json` file (and all other JSON files used by this library) live next to the package code (i.e. somewhere not user-friendly), it's recommended that you choose a non-existent directory (e.g. `djtools_configs`) and run this command first to establish a user-friendly location where you can create and modify your config files:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`djtools --link_configs /path/to/djtools_configs/`

+After running this, you can navigate to this directory and open `config.json` with your favorite text editor and configure the library for your needs.
+Please be sure to read the README files in this library regarding the usage of other config files {`registered_users.json`, `playlist_builder.json`, `playlist_checker.json`, `generate_genre_playlists.json`}.

-`DJ Tools` contains quite a bit of functionality, but all of it is configurable via a required JSON file called `config.json` (located in the `config` folder).
-The presence of all 39 configuration options is required for operation, though not all the values need to be populated; it's recommended that you copy the `CONFIG_TEMPLATE` from `config.py` and modify it as necessary to suit your needs.
-You may also copy the example `config.json` below.
+`DJ Tools` contains quite a bit of functionality, but all of it is configurable via `config.json`.
+The presence of all 39 configuration options is required for operation, though not all the values need to be populated.

 All configuration options may be overridden via command-line arguments of the same name.
 Example:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`python3 dj_tools.py --usb_path /path/to/usb/`

 ### Example `config.json`:
 ```